Expanded

 Overview

-makes its child widget fill the available space along the main axis of a Row
+Expanded makes its child widget fill the available space along the main axis of a Row, Column, or Flex.
+When multiple Expanded widgets are present, space is divided according to their flex factors.

 Basic Usage